nfalquet/thunderbird-openpgp/jekyll/index.md

 advocate for OpenPGP as a way to protect their communications from surveillance and repression from State and private actors.
 I call them **at-risk** users:

-- P1 (Germany), from an international peasant movements
+- P1 (Germany), from an international peasant movement
 - P2 (Brazil), from an activism school and transfeminist digital care network
 - P3 (Colombia), from a local social movement
 - P4 (Guatemala), a journalist and digital security trainer